Hong Kong Polytechnic University: Hung Hom Bay and West Kowloon Campus

 The Hung Hom Bay Campus and West Kowloon Campus are the two satellite campuses which house the College of Professional and Continuing Education which is formed by two subsidiaries: the Hong Kong Community College (HKCC) and School of Professional Education and Executive Development (SPEED).

 Established in 2001 under the auspices of PolyU, HKCC is a self-financed post-secondary institution which offers associate degree and higher diploma programmes spanning the domains of arts, science, social sciences, business, health care and design for senior secondary school leavers.
 HKCC classes are conducted at the Hung Hom Bay and West Kowloon.

 Academics

 Organisation

-As of 2025, PolyU employed 7,700 full-time staff, 1,569 of whom are academic staff and 880 of whom are at Assistant Professor and above levels.
-The university offers over 180 taught programmes for more than 33,900 students every year.
+As of 2026, PolyU employed 7,900 full-time staff, 909 of whom are at Assistant Professor and above levels.
+The university offers over 180 taught programmes for more than 33,950 students every year.